Tomassmits/doit-im-exporter/README.md

-# doit-im-exporter
-Exporter for Doit.im
+# An XML exporter for your Doit.im data.

 Sick of the [Doit.im](https://doit.im) service?
 They refuse to provide an export for *your* data.
 You can use this script to move the data that you own to safety (a local XML file).